 Food & Beverage 3

 There is one concession stand located behind home plate, which sells a basic menu.
 Hot dogs are $2.50, which is a good deal, but burgers will cost $5.50 for a single or $8 for a double, plus an additional dollar for bacon, which is a bit pricey for this level.
 Nachos cost $3.50, as do fries, which is not super expensive, but you would not expect a basket of fries to cost more than a hot dog.
-Even the Gatorade and soda, at $3, cost more than the hot dog.
+Even the Gatorade and soda, at $3 and $3.50 respectively, cost more than the hot dog.
 Peanuts are $2.50, water is $1.50, and candy is $1.75.
-Ben & Jerry’s ice cream is also available, for $4 for a kids cup or $6 for a two scoop cup.
-Sprinkles will cost an extra 50 cents.
-Both credit cards and cash are accepted, though some of the credit card machines can be quite slow.
+Ben & Jerry’s ice cream is also available, for $6 for a two scoop cup.
+Sprinkles in Tom Sox colors can be added to ice cream for free.
+Both credit cards and cash are accepted.

-Crutchfield Park has a pretty basic layout, with a few sets of bleachers located behind home plate and to either side.
+CHO Airport Field has a pretty basic layout, with a few sets of bleachers located behind home plate and to either side.
 A scoreboard in left-centerfield shows the linescore, count, and runs, but no other information, not even the hits and errors for each team.
 Despite this, the team manages to put on a good show here at Tom Sox games.
-There are plenty of between-innings contests where kids get to go onto the field, and the public address announcer does a great job of entertaining fans without being too over-the-top, at one point referring to the “performer” of the recorded version of the national anthem as “John Spotify.”
+There are plenty of between-innings contests where kids get to go onto the field, including the shoe race, where kids have to race to retrieve their own shoes, put them on, and run back.

 In addition to the bleachers, there are plenty of grassy areas surrounding the field where fans like to set up chairs and watch the game.
 Pretty much the entire third baseline beyond the bleachers is open grass, and there is plenty of space to watch from the top of a hill beyond the outfield fence as well.
-Some fans even set up chairs on the edge of the grassy median in the parking lot and watch from there.
-There is less space available on the first base side, which abuts some train tracks, but fans sitting down the third-base line can watch freight trains pass throughout the game through a gap in the trees.
+Some fans even set up chairs in the giant grass patch in the middle of the traffic circle in the parking lot and watch from there.
+There is less space available on the first base side, which abuts some train tracks, but fans sitting down the third-base line can watch freight and Amtrak trains pass throughout the game through a gap in the trees.